nchlswhttkr/coding/README.md

 ### Interviews

 These are coding problems I've been given in an interview/application.
-They're submodules linking off to **repositories that are likely private**, so you may not be able to see them.
+They're submodules linking off to **repositories that may be private**, so you may not be able to see them.

 [Problems](./interviews)